Top 10 Workforce Trends in 2024

 5) Emphasis on employee retention:

-Employers are trying to battle the labor shortage in 2023.
+Employers are trying to battle the labor shortage in 2024.
 Companies have started increasing their salaries to attract the workforce.
-Some employers are working on beneficial packages and including perks like stock options and wellness incentives.
+Some employers are working on beneficial packages that include perks like stock options and wellness incentives.
 The rest of the businesses are focusing on methods to retain the existing employees.
 The modern workforce will no longer tolerate poor treatment at work, and employers have to maintain a higher work standard this year.

 6) Reskilling within the workforce: